[Skip to Content]

 Now accepting applications for Spring, Summer and Fall Starts!
 Due to the high demand for UofL’s online social work master’s degree, we encourage all candidates to submit their application as early as possible in order to be considered for the next available term/start.

-The Master of Science in Social Work online (MSSW) is designed for the next generation of social workers, preparing them to promote social justice and be positive change agents in their community and the fast-growing field of social work.
+The Master of Science in Social Work (MSSW) online is designed for the next generation of social workers, preparing them to promote social justice and be positive change agents in their community and the fast-growing field of social work.

-UofL’s online MSSW program focuses on expanding your understanding and application of methods and decision-making practices that promote social justice and build stronger communities.
-Within our highly ranked and accredited Master of Science in Social Work program, you have the option of choosing a concentration and customizing your degree to align with your interests in Alcohol and Drug Counseling, Gerontology, Mental Health, Military Social Work or Psychosocial Oncology.
+UofL’s online master's in social work focuses on expanding your understanding and application of methods and decision-making practices that promote social justice and build stronger communities.
+Within our highly ranked and accredited social work master's program, you have the option of choosing a concentration and customizing your degree to align with your interests in Alcohol and Drug Counseling, Gerontology, Forensic Social Work, Mental Health, Military Social Work, Psychosocial Oncology or School Social Work (available to Kentucky residents only).

 How Much Will I Pay?